emilydowgialo/Spent/README.md

 ## Version 2.0

-- **More chart control:** Ability to toggle between which categories and timeframes to display on the charts
+- **More chart control:** Ability to customize the categories and timeframes the charts display
 - **Badges:** Badges for certain milestones, such as staying under budget for a given period of time
 - **Password hashing:** Passwords will be hashed before being saved to the database